AleNoia/ToDoList/README.md

 * 📈 Have a dashboard with the data of your tasks.
 * ✏ Have a simple text editor to build your tasks.
 * 📱 Responsive application.

 ***
+# <a name="Purpose"></a>🎯 Purpose
+My purpose with this project is to learn more about the Vue.js framework, also learn how to:
+* How to create a text editor
+* How to work with data and create a dashboard
+* How to work with Ui and Ux design
+* How to work with local storage
+* How to work with date and time

+***
 # <a name="Installation"></a>🛠 Installation
 You need to install [Node.js](https://nodejs.org/en/download/) and [Vue.js](https://vuejs.org/v2/guide/), then in order to clone the project, run this command: